 Bet you thought from the picture here that my first love was my little sister pictured on the yellow Sit ‘N Spin… Nah!

 I adore my sister and loving her is privilege, but little Bre over in the corner was practicing writing was falling in love with a process that not just her sibling.
-I loved writing stories, but more than that I loved, and still love, bringing pen or pencil to paper and letting my thoughts breathe outside my mind.
+I loved writing stories.
+I loved bringing pen or pencil to paper and letting my thoughts breathe outside my mind.
 A pencil that’s newly sharpened and leaves a small indentation in your finger when you press it to check the point is the beginning of a perfect writing session for me.

-I learned how to write in cursive when I was in the third grade but I tried hard to curve my letters and flow “a” into “b” and then “c” long before penmanship was on the docket for me at school.
+I learned how to write in cursive when I was in the third grade but even before then, I tried hard to curve my letters and flow “a” into “b” and then “c” long before penmanship was on the docket for me at school.
 I would look at my grandmother effortlessly swish her name across the page and wonder at her expertise.
 She’d cross her “t” with such precision, but for me, practicing a skill I’d never been taught just because I wanted to learn it sooooo bad, was impossible.

 Once I got to third grade and we started on penmanship, I connected the lines easily as we moved through the alphabet.
-Even when we were directed to write letters without the connecting lines, I breezed through, it seemed absurd that I’d ever had any problems writing in cursive.
+Even when we were directed to write letters without the connecting lines, I breezed through and it seemed absurd that I’d ever had any problems writing in cursive.

 Then we got to the letter “G”.